NH RSA 79-D authorizes towns and cities to grant property tax relief to barn owners who:

 On or before April 15th of the new tax year, any owner of an historic barn or other agricultural building may seek relief by applying to the Selectmen’s Office.
 The application includes a form provided by the N.H.
 Department of Revenue Administration (see below), a map showing the location of the structure(s) and a description of how the property meets the prescribed test of public benefit.
 Applicants should also include information outlining plans to maintain and/or improve the historic structure.

-Department of Revenue Form PA-36 (Discretionary Preservation Easement Application)
+Department of Revenue Form PA-36-A (Discretionary Preservation Easement Application)

 A map showing the location of the structure